Andr3wD/TTS-Helpful-Scripts/README.md

 All scripts are written in TTSLUA, which is different than regular LUA, so you might see some things done differently than they would be done in regular LUA.

+## Communication/Personal Help

 Table Top Simulator official discord: https://discord.gg/tabletopsimulator <br/>
-Table Top Simulator Club (TTSClub) discord: https://discord.me/ttsclub
+Table Top Simulator Club (TTSClub) discord: https://discord.me/ttsclub <br/>

-Feel free to join and ask any questions in the scripting channel if you need any help with scripting.
+Feel free to join and ask any questions in the scripting channel if you need any help with scripting. <br/>

+If you choose to get help in these discords, please follow this list to get help effectively:
+1) State the nature of your scripting emergency.
+What is your end goal?
+(Consider: http://xyproblem.info/) <br/>
+2) Provide context.
+Why are you trying to do it? <br/>
+3) State what you have attempted so far. <br/>
+4) Try not to use pseudo-code unless you haven't written the code yet.
+Try to provide ALL the relevant bits. <br/>

+## Contributing

+Feel free to make a pull request with anything that can be helpful for scripters (both new and old).<br/>
+If it doesn't exist already, then please add enough comments to explain how the script works so others can learn.<br/>
+Finally, please follow the general code style of the repository (ex: no obfuscated code, must be relatively easy to read).